 Let’s get into a little more science.
 A1 and A2 beta casein proteins are made up of 209 amino acid chains.
 There is only one amino acid difference between the A1 amino acid strand compared to the A2 amino acid strand.
 This very small structural difference results in a big difference in the way the protein breaks down and is digested in our gut.

 When the A1 amino acid chain breaks down it produces a peptide called BCM-7.
 BCM-7 (beta-casein morphin) is an opioid-like compound.
 In the human body, BCM-7 has been shown to slow down gut transit time (slows transport of food / digestion throughout the body) therefore can cause a change in bowel function, influence gut bacteria and inflammation in the gut.
 It is thought these changes can mean some individuals poorly tolerate milk.

-There have been many animal studies conducted in this area but more investigation needs to be conducted to investigate what effects these different milk proteins has in humans.
+There have been many animal studies conducted in this area but more research still needs to be conducted to investigate what effects these different milk proteins have in humans.